0333 5330606

 Factors that could make a case more complex are:

-There will be additional legal costs for attending an employment tribunal hearing at the estimated fee of £950 – £1,500 per day (excluding VAT) depending on the preparation involved.
+There will be additional legal fees for attending an employment tribunal hearing at the estimated fee of £950 – £1,500 per day (excluding VAT) depending on the preparation involved.
 There will also be travelling expenses depending on the location of the tribunal.

 Disbursements are additional costs related to the employment tribunal claim that are incurred by third parties (eg barrister's fees).
 These would usually be paid directly to the third party rather than to us.